amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

 The *kubeconfig* file contains the necessary details and parameters to connect to Oracle Container Engine (Kubernetes cluster).
 The *clusters* parameter defines the available clusters.

 When you execute a `kubectl` command first it tries to read the default configuration file: *config* file from default location.
 On Linux it is `~/.kube` and on Windows it is `c:\Users\<USERNAME>\.kube`.
-But you can store *config* file at different path and even with different name e.g.*kubeconfig*.
+But you can store *config* file at different path and even with different name e.g.*mykubeconfig*.
 Just set the configuration file location as KUBECONFIG environment variable in your command line terminal where you want to execute `kubectl` commands.

 ```
-export KUBECONFIG=~/Downloads/kubeconfig
+export KUBECONFIG=<your path>/mykubeconfig
 ```

 *Remark: in case you are running these commands locally on a Windows machine, the correct syntax is:*

 ```
-				set KUBECONFIG=c:\Downloads\kubeconfig
+				set KUBECONFIG=c:\<your path>\mykubeconfig
 ```